dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_3.md

     6% of it’s time on 6 targets
     6% of it’s time on 7 targets

-Which as you can see is a little bit more Single Target leaning than a typical key (though it reasonably matchs SoA and ToP), so keep this in the back of your mind when preparing for the key you're about to do.
+As you can see is a little bit more Single Target leaning than a typical key (though it reasonably matchs SoA and ToP), so keep this in the back of your mind when preparing for the key you're about to do.

 So in summary, don't be afraid to use Dungeon Slice - it is as valuable for M+ as Patch sims are to raiding.